-I’ve definitely leaned toward the cuter side of Halloween treats in recent years – my spooky spider cookies are a perfect example.
+I’ve definitely leaned toward the cuter side of Halloween treats in recent years – my gingerbread mummies and spooky spider cookies are a perfect example.

 These eyeball cupcakes are without a doubt the most gruesome recipe I’ve shared!
 They look so effective but are actually very easy to make.

 The sponge is basically your classic Red Velvet cake recipe, but with black food colouring to make them more appropriate for Halloween.